mdshahjahanmiah/mdshahjahanmia.github.io/index.md

 `06/2020 - 09/2020`
 __Principal Software Developer__

 - Managing IOT based application architecture, integration principles and common architecture repository.
-- Delivering solution concepts, estimations and integration architecture for group- wide and local projects and programes.
 - Leading an In-House development team using Agile methodology, providing coaching to new members of the team and setting the development standards.

 __2C2P__ (Bangkok | Thailand)